Keyboard shortcuts

 Blob Store Sinks

-The volley-connectors crate also provides buffered blob store sinks for writing output files to S3 or Azure Blob Storage.
+The volley-connectors crate also provides buffered blob store sinks for writing output files to S3, Azure Blob Storage, or GCS.
 These sinks batch records and flush them as files based on record count or time interval.

 Encoders